What to expect when visiting Sonoma County after the Fires

 Here's what to expect when visiting Sonoma County after the fires:

 1. More than 425 wineries are open for you

-Two winery tasting rooms were damaged by the fires.
-But, with over hundreds of wineries countywide, you've got a lot of options to check out.
+With hundreds of wineries countywide, you've got a lot of options to check out.
 Here are a few wineries we recommend for first-time visitors.
 Discover unique wine castles, go for a vineyard hike, and enjoy delectable al fresco food and wine pairings with beautiful views.

 If you aren't into wine we still have more than 40 breweries, distilleries and cider houses open as well.

-2. There are a lot of places to lay your head
+2. There are a lot of great Sonoma County accommodations to choose from.

 We have hundreds of hotels, inns, B&Bs, campgrounds, and vacation rentals and all manner of unique places to spend the night in Sonoma County.
 No hotels were lost in the recent wildfires, and you have many great options for where to stay when visiting Sonoma County.

 3. It's a great time to visit

 Visiting now supports the thousands of local residents who work in the hospitality industry, and fuels our local economy.
-Interesting fact: Did you know that 85 percent of our tourism businesses are locally owned?
+Interesting fact: Did you know that 85 percent of Sonoma County tourism businesses are locally owned?

 When you visit Sonoma County, you support Sonoma County families.

 4. Very few vineyard acres were affected

-More than 60,000 total acres planted to grapes and very few are reported to be damaged.
-An accurate accounting will be updated when that information is available.
 Sonoma County itself is one million acres in size.
 Grape vines are resilient and acted as natural firebreaks, not only surviving, but helping to slow and stop the spread of wildfires.
 With it being the heart of fall, this is a great time to visit Sonoma County wineries.